Elgin High School, Moray: The School

-Elgin High School opened in August 1978.
-It is one of two secondary schools in Elgin, the other being Elgin Academy.
-Elgin High caters for pupils in S1-6 from across a range of backgrounds and abilities.
+Opened in August 1978, Elgin High School is one of two secondary schools in Elgin, the other being Elgin Academy.
+It serves pupils in S1-6 from across a range of backgrounds and abilities.
 The House System consists of Arran, Harris, Iona, Jura, and Skye.
 Elgin High's catchment area traditionally lies to the south of the railway line, encompassing New Elgin and outlying villages.
 The main feeder primary schools are Greenwards, Mosstowie, Linkwood and New Elgin.
 The school has an Additional Support Needs team that caters for pupils with profound and complex learning difficulties.
 Elgin High School maintains strong links with the local community and is often involved in fundraising and charity events.
 The school was inspected successfully by HMI (Education Scotland) in 2011.

 The Building

 The school is located on the edge of New Elgin with a semi-rural setting, with the original building opening in 1978.

 By late 2011 the condition of the school building was reckoned to be the worst in Moray.
-In September 2012, the school was included in a building replacement programme announced by the Scottish Government, with a new school to built on the existing site.
+In September 2012, the school was included in a building replacement programme announced by the Scottish Government, with a new school to be built on the existing site.
 In February 2015 the local authority approved the plans.
 A £30 million replacement building opened in October 2017, with the former building demolished to provide space for an artificial pitch.
 There is also a separate block containing the PE department and fitness suite.
 Facilities include a library, drama studio, large games hall, gymnasium, fitness suite and spacious atrium area which is often used for assemblies as well as social events.

 In July 2022, with pupil numbers rising to 848, extra temporary classrooms were authorised to provide 66 spaces which are expected to be in place by October, ahead of a planned building extension.